iamavnish/streaming-queries-with-apache-flink/README.md

 For above use case, two tables are created.
 Input table (source_stream) is connected to data source (kinesis-input-stream) and output table (output_sliding_sales_stream) is connected to data sink (kinesis-total-sales-slide-output-stream).
 Both, data source and data sinks are Amazon Kinesis Data Streams.
 For data processing, a sliding window table (sliding_window_table) is created from the input table with a window size (of 6 minutes) and window slide (of 3 minutes) and a sliding window query is executed to get the total number of sales.
 Then data from sliding window table is inserted into output table.
 Further, a python consumer application (consumer.py) reads processed records from data sink (kinesis-total-sales-slide-output-stream).

-Another sliding window query allows to get the number of orders per device type.
-Further, a python application consumes